-The previous two sections have shown how moral power is a form of governance, in that other people exert power over us to affect our behaviour, and have defined some basic terminology around religion.
+The previous two sections have described moral influence as a form of governance: other people exert power over us to affect our behaviour (4.1.1); and some basic terminology around religion is defined (4.1.2).
 The following segments look at how moral power is put into practice:

 (4.2) The origins of people’s moral values are examined – tracing the way in which people develop a conscience which then partly governs their future behaviour.
 Upbringing, religion, philosophy, negotiated human rights and cultural pressures are all identified as possible influences.